timm/ish/README.md

 ### Annoyances

 This code was written to run in SBCL and CLISP.
-These implementations of LISP go their own seperate ways on many things, including CLOS.
+These implementations of LISP go their own separate ways on many things, including CLOS.
 When I just cannot resolve their differing approaches, I do something to dodge the problem (e.g. go to `defstruct` rather than `defclass`, or building my own simpler class system called `defthing`).

 ____

-## How to Contrib
+## How to Contribute

 <img src="http://gnss-sdr.org/assets/images/geniuss-contribute.png" width=300>